-This is the part of my testing that I was really looking forward to - comparing the receivers of the IC-7000, IC-706MKIIG, and IC-703 under real band conditions.
-The three transceivers were all connected through RF switches so any receiver could be switched on -line at any time.
-My IC-706MKIIG is equipped with the standard 2.4 KHz SSB filter, and both 1.9 KHz and 250 Hz optional filters.
-And my IC-703 is equipped with its standard 2.3 KHz filter, and the optional 250 Hz filter.
-This gave me the opportunity to compare all three radios with their 250 Hz filters and standard wide filters (2.3/2.4 KHz), and the IC-7000 and IC-706MKIIG with their narrow 1.8/1.9 KHz SSB filters.
-My listening tests spanned several weeks, and I tried to concentrate on times when the band was crowded (80 and 40 meters after dark, and 20 meters in the early evening).

-The first thing I observed is that under normal un-crowded low noise band conditions, I really couldn't tell any difference between the three receivers.
+This is the part of my testing that I was really looking forward to-comparing the receivers of the IC-7000, IC-706MKIIG, and IC-703 under real band conditions.
+The three transceivers were all connected through RF switches so any receiver could be switched on-line at any time.
+My IC-706MKIIG is equipped with the standard 2.4-kHz SSB filter and both 1.9-kHz and 250-Hz optional filters.
+My IC-703 is equipped with its standard 2.3kHz filter and the optional 250-Hz filter.
+This gave me the opportunity to compare all three radios with their 250-Hz filters and standard wide filters (2.3/2.4 kHz), and the IC-7000 and IC-706MKIIG with their narrow 1.8/1.9-kHz SSB filters.
+My listening tests spanned several weeks, and I tried to concentrate on times when the bands were crowded (80 and 40 meters after dark and 20 meters in the early evening).
+The first thing I observed was that under uncrowded lownoise band conditions I really couldn't tell any difference among the three receivers.
 All sounded great.
-But it was under crowded and noisy conditions where the IC-7000 stood head-and-shoulders above the other transceivers.
+However, it was under crowded and noisy conditions that the IC-7000 stood head and shoulders above the other transceivers.